MariaTsedrik/MGLensing/docs/tutorials/ccl_comparison.rst

 We pick some fiducial :math:`\Lambda \mathrm{CDM}` cosmology, linear bias constant within a bin, nonlinear intrinsic alignment and `BACCO-emulator <https://baccoemu.readthedocs.io/en/latest/>`_ for nonlinear prescription.
-Despite different extrapolation routines between MGL and CCL for high wave-numbers and redshifts outside of BACCO's range, we reach a very good agreement:
+Despite different extrapolation routines between MGL and CCL for high wave-numbers and redshifts outside of BACCO's range, we reach a very good agreement on all scales in our analysis:

 .. image:: cls_mgl_vs_cll_shear_abs.png